wonkyungup/auto-play/README.md

 If you have any additional or uncomfortable points while using it, please send us a review or e-mail and we will respond.

-[Version 1.0.0]
+### Version 1.0.0
-1. UI has been changed overall.
+- UI has been changed overall.
-2. Fixed the problem that the video stops after several hours.
+- Fixed the problem that the video stops after several hours.

-[Frequently Asked Questions]
+### Questions
-1. The program does not work
+- The program does not work
-  - If you do not see the automatic switch, you can use it normally by refreshing the tab.
+ > If you do not see the automatic switch, you can use it normally by refreshing the tab.

-2. Can I skip what I don't want to see?
+- Can I skip what I don't want to see?
-- It is currently under development, and we plan to add various options such as adding keywords and skipping by adding option buttons.
+ > It is currently under development, and we plan to add various options such as adding keywords and skipping by adding option buttons.

 <br />
 <a href="https://chrome.google.com/webstore/detail/auto-youtube-shorts-scrol/bfofdkanfmkkbngkmhmcjichambccene">Chrome Web Store</a>